synthetos/grblShield/readme.md

 Compatible with the Uno and other 328p versions of the Arduino development platform.
 (Note: grbl 0.6 is not compatible with 168-based Arduinos (nor will it ever be), and currently grbl does not support the Arduino Megas).

-The current version of the grblShield is v4.
-If you are looking for documentation on the grblShield be sure to checkout the [wiki](https://github.com/synthetos/grblShield/wiki).
+**The current version of the grblShield is v4.
+If you are looking for documentation on the grblShield be sure to checkout the [grblShield wiki](https://github.com/synthetos/grblShield/wiki).**